Cite commentary

 Daniel Wetzel, Head of Tracking Sustainable Transitions Unit

-Nouhoun Diarra, Junior Energy Modeller
+Nouhoun Diarra, Energy Analyst

 Arthur Roge, Energy Data Manager Commentary —